Anytime-Valid Tests of Group Invariance through Conformal Prediction

-is a test martingale under any element of $\mathcal{H}_0$.
-The functions $(f_n)_n$ are known as calibrators~\citep{vovk2003testing,vovk2021values}.
-If the true distribution of the orbit ranks is not uniform, i.e. the null hypothesis is violated, then the functions $f_i$ can be taken to be any predictable estimator of their actual distribution~\citep{fedorova2012plugin}.
-These calibrators can be chosen depending on the application, and their optimality is discussed in Section~\ref{sec:mart_opt}.
+is a test martingale for $\mathcal{H}_0$ with respect to $\filt$, where $\filt=(\sigma(R^n))_{n\in \nats}$.
+This follows from the fact that $\expect{Q}{M_n\mid \sigma(R^{n-1})}=M_{n-1} \cdot \int f_n(r) \rmd r = M_{n-1}$, where we leverage independence and uniformity.
+The functions $(f_n)_{n\in\nats}$ are known as calibrators~\citep{vovk2021values}.
+They can be taken to be any sequence of predictable estimators of the distribution of $R_1,R_2,\dots$~\citep{fedorova2012plugin}, so that the test martingale is expected to grow if the true distribution of the orbit ranks is not uniform, i.e., the null hypothesis is violated.
+The optimality of this procedure is discussed in Section~\ref{sec:mart_opt}.